Log in

 Step 1.
 Prepare the sales listing

-The first step is to prepare a sales listing for the property you’re selling.
+The first step of the real estate selling process is to prepare a sales listing for the property you’re putting on the market.
 It involves three core parts:

 • Interviewing the seller